 Millennial investors are beginning to make moves in the world of investing.
-In fact, 2018 research from CB insights estimates that, by 2030, millennials are expected to hold approximately $20 trillion in assets.

 As a generation that came of age during the financial crisis and the subsequent bull market, many millennials believe investing should be cheap, with even affluent millennials opting to use low-cost robo advisors and passive funds, instead of employing active management strategies.